chichonnade/MRI-Super-Resolution/README.md

 - **models/**: Contains the model definitions.
   - `Unet_PyTorch.py`: 3D-Unet implementation in PyTorch.
-  - `Unet_JAX.py`: 3D-Unet implementation in JAX.

 - **training/**: Contains training scripts.
-  - `train_jax.py`: Script for training the model using JAX.
   - `train_pytorch.py`: Script for training the model using PyTorch.

 - **utils/**: Utility scripts and notebooks for data processing, model training, and visualization.